jeffreyadams/atlasofliegroups-docs/tutorial/induction/aq_lambda.rst

       1*final parameter (x=43,lambda=[7,5,3,1]/2,nu=[3,1,-1,-3]/2)

       atlas> Aq(x,[2,2,2,2],lamq)
-      Parabolic is theta-stable.
-      Parabolic is theta-stable.
-      Parabolic is theta-stable.
       Value: final parameter (x=43,lambda=[7,5,3,1]/2,nu=[3,1,-1,-3]/2)

 Notice that our :math:`\lambda=(2,2,2,2)` could also serve to define the parabolic; in this case, we could have omitted the additional entry ``lamq``::

        atlas> Aq(x,[2,2,2,2])
-       Parabolic is theta-stable.
-       Parabolic is theta-stable.
-       Parabolic is theta-stable.
        Value: final parameter (x=43,lambda=[7,5,3,1]/2,nu=[3,1,-1,-3]/2)

 If we now move to the edge of the weakly fair range, Knapp/Vogan predict